sr320/LabDocs/protocols/ProteinprepforMSMS.md

 12) Because you diluted your sample 1:2 with 50 mM NH4HCO3 in 6M Urea, multiply the protein concentrations you calculated by 3.

 13) Then calculate how much volume is needed to have 100ug of protein in each sample.
-Becuase you will want 100ul to start the mini-trypsin digestion, calculate how much 50mM NH4HCO3 + 6M urea you will need to add to reach 100ul total volume.
+Because you will want 100ul to start the mini-trypsin digestion, calculate how much 50mM NH4HCO3 + 6M urea you will need to add to reach 100ul total volume.

 ---